slick666/shields/doc/self-hosting.md

 Then copy the contents of the `public/` folder to your static hosting / CDN.

-There are also a couple settings you should configure on the server.
+There are also a couple of settings you should configure on the server.

 To help out users, you can make the Shields server redirect the server root.
 Set the `REDIRECT_URI` environment variable: